polpielladev/polpiella.dev/src/pages/managing-multiple-swift-versions-locally.md

 ## Command line

-[Swiftenv](https://github.com/kylef/swiftenv) provides an easy way to switch between Swift versions directly from the command line without needing to know the path to the toolchain.

-[Swiftenv](https://github.com/kylef/swiftenv) can select a Swift toolchain either locally, which selects it just for the current directory, or globally, which selects it system-wide:
+[Swiftenv](https://github.com/kylef/swiftenv) provides an easy way to switch between Swift versions directly from the command line.
+It can select a Swift toolchain either **locally**, which selects it just for the current directory, or **globally**, which selects it system-wide:

 ```bash:Terminal
 # Just in the current directory